-- 1. Global Fixed Income Fund Brandywine Global Opportunistic Fixed Income Fund (BGOFIF) is organized with the objective of achieving interest income and long-term capital appreciation that exceeds the FTSE WGBI TR index by investing in U.S. fixed income and developing/emerging markets sovereign debt securities. - 2.
-Core Fixed Income Fund Rhumbline Core Bond Pooled Trust is managed to match the return of the Barclays Aggregate U.S. Bond index through investment in substantially all bonds contained in that index. - 3.
-Large-Cap Core Fund Rhumbline Russell 1000 Large-Cap Core index portfolio is managed to match the return of the Russell 1000 Index through investments in substantially all the stocks contained in that index. - 4.
-Large-Cap Value Fund Rhumbline Russell 1000 Large Capital Value index is managed to match the return of the Russell 1000 Value Index through investments in substantially all the stocks contained in that index. - 5.
-Emerging Markets Fund SSgA MSCI Emerging Markets Index Non-Lending Fund approximately as closely as practicable, before expenses, the performance of the MSCI Emerging Markets Index over the long-term. - 6.
-Non-U.S. Large-Cap Core and Growth Funds SSgA MSCI ACWI ex U.S. Index (Fund) seeks to approximate as closely as practicable, before expenses, the performance of the MSCI ACWI ex USA

-Index over the long term.
+- \1.
+Global Fixed Income Fund Brandywine Global Opportunistic Fixed Income Fund (BGOFIF) is organized with the objective of achieving interest income and long-term capital appreciation that exceeds the FTSE WGBI TR index by investing in U.S. fixed income and developing/emerging markets sovereign debt securities. - \2.
+Core Fixed Income Fund Rhumbline Core Bond Pooled Trust is managed to match the return of the Barclays Aggregate U.S. Bond index through investment in substantially all bonds contained in that index. - \3.
+Large-Cap Core Fund Rhumbline Russell 1000 Large-Cap Core index portfolio is managed to match the return of the Russell 1000 Index through investments in substantially all the stocks contained in that index. - \4.
+Large-Cap Value Fund Rhumbline Russell 1000 Large Capital Value index is managed to match the return of the Russell 1000 Value Index through investments in substantially all the stocks contained in that index. - \5 Global Low Volatility Fund FIAM Global Low Volatility Equity Commingled Pool seeks long-term growth of capital, primarily through investment in the global developed market equity universe, while maintaining an overall risk profile that is lower than a developed benchmark similar to the MSCI World Index. - \6.
+Non-U.S. Large-Cap Core Funds SSgA MSCI ACWI ex U.S. Index (Fund) seeks to approximate as closely as practicable, before expenses, the performance of the MSCI ACWI ex USA Index over the long term.
 The Fund attempts to achieve this by investing in other collective investment funds, each an underlying fund, managed by the Trustee.

-- 7. Non-U.S. Small-Cap Core Fund SSgA MSCI EAFE Small Cap Index Securities Lending Fund approximately as closely as practicable, before expenses, the performance of the MSCI EAFE Small Cap Index over the long-term. - 8.
-Small-Cap Core Fund SSgA Russell 2000 Index Securities Lending Fund: Small-Cap Core approximates as close as practicable the performance of the Russell 2000 Index over the long term.

-9. Domestic Real Estate Core Funds
+- \7.
+Non-U.S. Small-Cap Core Fund SSgA MSCI EAFE Small Cap Index Securities Lending Fund approximately as closely as practicable, before expenses, the performance of the MSCI EAFE Small Cap Index over the long-term. - \8.
+Small-Cap Core Fund SSgA Russell 2000 Index Securities Lending Fund: Small-Cap Core approximates as close as practicable the performance of the Russell 2000 Index over the long term. - \9.
+Domestic Real Estate Core Funds